 - Buy here

-So the cup, compared to other styles, actually folds up like an accordion and can be stored in this little pink container.
+So the cup, compared to other styles, actually folds up like an accordion and you can store it in this little pink container.
 I thought that was absolutely brilliant for travel since I could just put it in my toiletries bag.

 The cup’s made with 100% medical grade silicone and comes in two sizes — Size A and Size B. I purchased a Size A as it’s meant for women who haven’t given birth vaginally.
 Size B is for women who have or women who have a weak pelvic floor.